 Visiting Northfield: http://www.visitingnorthfield.com

-SCHEDULEMornings free for writing, hiking, etc.Afternoon workshop sessions, 1-4 REGISTRATIONRegistration opens at 10 am on Monday, February 11 for current students; Monday, February 25 for the greater community.REGISTER NOW TUITION & FEESStudents can register for 2 credits or for zero credit, as well as on-campus or commuter pricing options.
+SCHEDULEMornings free for writing, hiking, etc.Afternoon workshop sessions, 1-4.Faculty reading on Tuesday evening;Student reading on Thursday or Friday.
+REGISTRATIONRegistration for 2014 will open in February.
+TUITION & FEESStudents can register for 2 credits or for zero credit, as well as on-campus or commuter pricing options.
 Full tuition & fee information